Xilinx/Vitis-Tutorials/Hardware_Accelerators/Design_Tutorials/03-rtl_stream_kernel_integration/README.md

 <img src="./doc/images/rtc_gen_block.png" alt="rtc_gen Block" >
 </div>

-When trigger by the host, the kernel will read time value from internel real-time-clock, and output a frame of time image corresponding to the time value.
+When triggered by the host, the kernel will read time value from internel real-time-clock, and output a frame of time image corresponding to the time value.

 Following table summarizes the arguments used by *rtc_gen* kernel.